rts-cmk-wu13/dinmaegler-broto1234/README.md

 ## Goals
 - Display searchable/filterable property listings.
-- Secure authentication (email/password or OAuth) using session or JWT.
+- Secure authentication (email/password) using session or JWT.
 - Favorites only for logged‑in users.
 - Responsive, accessible UI with TailwindCSS.